 - your obligations to support the franchisee;

-- confidentiality issues; termination arrangements and your respective rights on termination;
+- termination arrangements and your respective rights on termination;

-Franchising is equally applicable for UK only or overseas use.
+Franchise rights can be granted in relation to UK territory only or to an overseas territory.
 Overseas, it may be appropriate to appoint a national head-franchisee to monitor and police local sub-franchisees.

 Template franchise documents can be found by clicking the link under "Related Documents" below.